pallets/werkzeug/docs/tutorial.rst

     endpoint = 'follow_short_link'
     values = {'short_id': u'foo'}

-If it does not match anything it will raise a :exc:`~werkzeug.exceptions.NotFound` exception which is an :exc:`~werkzeug.exceptions.HTTPException`.
+If it does not match anything, it will raise a :exc:`~werkzeug.exceptions.NotFound` exception, which is an :exc:`~werkzeug.exceptions.HTTPException`.
 All HTTP exceptions are also WSGI applications by themselves which render a default error page.
 So we just catch all of them down and return the error itself.

-If all works well we call the function ``on_`` + endpoint and pass it the request as argument as well as all the URL arguments as keyword arguments and return the response object that method returns.
+If all works well, we call the function ``on_`` + endpoint and pass it the request as argument as well as all the URL arguments as keyword arguments and return the response object that method returns.